keboola/connection-docs/tutorial/manipulate/index.md

 The *source* field in the input mapping refers to Storage.
 Select `in.c-tutorial.account` as the source table.
 You can do a full text search in the select field; typing `acc` will give you the table as well.
 In the *destination* field, the table name `account` is automatically filled for you.
-This is the name of the table inside the transformation. *Create* the input mapping.
+This is the name of the table inside the transformation. **Create** the input mapping.

 Add the remaining three tables: `opportunity`, `user` and `level`.
 You will get the following configuration:

 {: .image-popup}
 ![Screenshot - Input mapping result](/tutorial/manipulate/transformation-input-end.png)

+*See additional information about [Input Mapping](/manipulation/transformations/mappings/#input-mapping) (available options, etc.).*

 ### Output Mapping
-Continue with setting up *Output Mapping* by clicking on the *Add Output* button.
+Continue with setting up Output Mapping by clicking on the **Add Output** button.

 {: .image-popup}
 ![Screenshot - Add output mapping](/tutorial/manipulate/transformation-output.png)

 Enter `opportunity_denorm` into the *source* field in the output mapping; the source field refers to the transformation.
 This table does not exist yet.
 We will create it in the transformation.

 The *destination* field refers to the name of the table in Storage.
 Enter `out.c-tutorial.opportunity_denorm`.